Pat Neely: Television shows

-Neely and wife Gina host two shows on Food Network, Down Home with the Neelys and Road Tasted with the Neelys.
+Neely and his then-wife Gina were the hosts of two shows on Food Network: Down Home with the Neelys and Road Tasted with the Neelys.
 Down Home began airing in February 2008.
 Food Network personality Paula Deen helped the pair get their first show.
 During the summer of 2006 her sons, Bobby and Jamie Deen, featured the Neely's Bar-B-Que Nashville location on their show Road Tasted.
 In September 2006, Paula ate at the Neely's downtown Memphis restaurant and was impressed.
 In January 2007, the Neelys were invited to appear on Paula's Party.

-The Neelys taped the sixth season of Down Home, which airs seven days a week on the Food Network.
+The Neelys taped the sixth season of Down Home, which aired seven days a week on the Food Network.
 Following the success of Down Home, the Neelys took over the Road Tasted show from the Deen brothers in July 2008, which was then changed to Road Tasted with the Neelys.

 Neely hosted Save to Win on Saturdays on The CW from November 5, 2016 to May 20, 2017.

 Book

-Pat and Gina have written their first cookbook "Down Home with the Neelys: A Southern Family Cookbook.”
-It is also co-written by Paula Disbrowe, with the foreword written by Paula Deen.
-It was released in May 2009 and published by Knopf.
+In May 2009, Pat and Gina released their first cookbook titled "Down Home with the Neelys: A Southern Family Cookbook."
+Co-written by Paula Disbrowe, it was published by Knopf and featured a foreword written by Paula Deen.